Access to Medical Records

 You have a right of access to your health records.
-The Data Protection Act (1998) gives you the right of access to all information that the Practice holds about you on manual and computer records.
+The General Data Protection Regulation (2016) gives you the right of access to all information that the Practice holds about you on manual and computer records.
 It is your legal right to see your records and if you so wish, to obtain a photocopy of them.
 Only in exceptional circumstances can access be withheld.
 If you would like to apply for access to your health records or receive further information about this please contact the Practice Manager at Framlingham Surgery.

 We take Infection Control very seriously at Framlingham Medical Practice.
 We have a dedicated Nurse and support team who attend regular Infection Control updates and carry out regular checks on the following-

 - Hand hygiene

 - Environmental checks

 If you are attending the surgery for any rash related illness please do let us know in advance so we can take the necessary precautions to isolate you in a separate consulting room until you are seen.

 If you have anything you would like to raise or report please do speak to our reception team